chromeos/chromeos.dev/site/en/publish/google-play-games.md

 ## Optimizing and Publishing for Google Play Games

 1. Build a version of your game that works on large screen devices.
 The [documentation](https://developer.android.com/games/playgames/start) details how to build for Google Play Games and [test on a ChromeOS device](https://developer.android.com/games/playgames/development-test).
    - Optimizing for Google Play Games is similar to optimizing for Chromebooks.
 If you've done the work for Google Play Games, you're game is already prepared for Chromebooks!
+If you originally optimized for Chromebooks, be sure to check the [requirements](https://developer.android.com/games/playgames/start) of Google Play Games as there might still be some items to address.
 1. When [packaging](https://developer.android.com/games/playgames/development-package) a game for Google Play Games or ChromeOS, please ensure you include x86 or x86-64 binaries.
 When possible, you should use the same APK or App Bundle on PC as you do for mobile builds.
 1. Once testing and packaging is complete, please follow the [steps to publish](https://developer.android.com/games/playgames/development-submit) the game to the “Google Play Games for PC” track within the Play Console.